Romans 8: Verse 1

 He prefers the former reading "as a matter of fact that has become historical" rather than the latter reading, attributed to Lutheran theologian Johann Hofmann.

-Verse 4
+Verses 4-11

 In order that the righteous requirement of the law might be fulfilled in us, who walk not according to the flesh but according to the Spirit.

 The Greek refers to το δικαιωμα του νομου (to dikaiōma tou nomou, the righteous requirement of the law) in the singular to emphasise that the law's multiple requirements "are essentially a unity".
+Paul goes on to speak of the Holy Spirit as "the Spirit of God", "the Spirit of Christ", and "the Spirit of him who raised Jesus from the dead".

 The Spirit of adoption (verses 14–17)

 Continuing the theme of 'life' in verses 1–13, the following paragraph (verses 14–17) deals with 'sonship', describing "the wonderful and comforting truth that Christians have been adopted into God's own family, so God's Spirit can confer life on us (13–14) and we can be heirs with a glorious prospect for the future (17–18)".
 Thus, this short passage provides a transition between the previous and the next part.